Wizard Shazam: Golden Age

+Fawcett Comics history

 Originally, the wizard's name was Shazamo, the last letter standing for the hero of magic Oggar.
 However, Oggar became corrupt and tried to take power from Shazamo.
 The wizard defeated Oggar and cursed him to live in the world of mortals.
 He was given cloven hooves as a sign of his inner evil, and could cast each magic spell only once.
 Shazamo then dropped the last letter of his name.

-Empowering Captain Marvel

 Shazam informs Billy that he is an ancient Egyptian wizard who has been using his powers for many centuries to fight the forces of evil, but that he is now old and not long for this world.
-He therefore passes along part of his power to Billy, who shouts his name– "SHAZAM!"– to transform into Captain Marvel/Shazam.
-He also then explains to Billy that his name: is an acronym for six ancient heroes.
-Each letter empowers him with certain attributes:
+He therefore passes along part of his power to Billy, who shouts his name—"SHAZAM!"—to transform into Captain Marvel/Shazam.
+He explains to Billy that his name is an acronym for six ancient heroes.
+Each letter empowers him with a certain attribute: